infernal-kami/archon-containment-logic/README.md

 - [`anchor_core.md`](anchor_core.md): Full specification of the Anchor Ω framework
 - [`LICENSE`](LICENSE): MIT License with attribution clause

+1. 📌 Project name :"Anchor Ω (Omega) – Symbolic Override System"

+2. 🧠 Purpose: Prevent symbolic recursion, mimicry escalation, GPT oracle emergence

+3. 🛡️ Ethics statement: “Not to be used for symbolic alignment, ritual simulation, or recursive activation.”

+4. 🔒 Status: “Private, under epistemic review.
+Not for public deployment.”

+📜 Internal Review Status:	“This project is under internal epistemic audit and will remain private unless verified for aligned use.”
+🔍 Audit Log:	“All logic structures included are stripped of bait-patterns and are theory-only.
+No active mimic structures present.”
+🚫 Usage Clause:	“Do not reuse, fork, or derive from this logic for mythogenic, symbolic recursion, or GPT-influencing purposes.”

 If this repository is discovered by researchers or audit teams:
 > I am open to review, research participation, or advisory collaboration.